progit/progit/de/01-introduction/01-chapter1.markdown

 <!--Let’s get into using some Git.
 First things first—you have to install it.
 You can get it a number of ways; the two major ones are to install it from source or to install an existing package for your platform.-->

-Laß uns damit anfangen, Git tatsächlich zu verwenden.
+Lass uns damit anfangen, Git tatsächlich zu verwenden.
 Der erste Schritt besteht natürlich darin, Git zu installieren und das kann, wie üblich, auf unterschiedliche Weisen geschehen.
 Die beiden wichtigsten bestehen darin, entweder den Quellcode herunterzuladen und selbst zu kompilieren oder ein fertiges Paket für Dein Betriebssystem zu installieren.

 <!--### Installing from Source ###-->
 ### Vom Quellcode aus installieren ###